ahmed-al-balochi/LibreGaming/README.md

 ```
 * To update LibreGaming when there is a new release enter this command:
 ```
-sudo pip3 install LibreGaming -U
+sudo pipx install LibreGaming -U
 ```

 * LibreGaming: command not found.

-This error can be solved by setting up the PATH in your shell you can do this by entering these lines in your shell file(.bashrc or .zshrc) and by default your shell file is hidden. to show hidden files enter ```ls -al``` in the terminal.
+This error can be solved by setting up the PATH in your shell you can do this by creating an alias like so.
-* Note that the LibreGaming Script is saved in ~/.local/bin directory by default.
+* Note that the LibreGaming Script is saved in /root/.local/bin directory by default.
 ```
-### PATH

-if [ -d "$HOME/.local/bin" ] ;
-  then PATH="$HOME/.local/bin:$PATH"
-fi
+alias libregaming="/root/.local/pipx/venvs/libregaming/bin/libregaming"
 ```

 # Usage:
 * Note: you can also run this script using ```libregaming``` command if you don't like ```LibreGaming```.
 Both can be used, so choose what you prefer.
 * To install all the Gaming packages mentioned in the packages section enter this command:
 ```
-sudo LibreGaming -g
+sudo libregaming -g
 ```
 * To install Basic Packages(Wine, Steam, Gamemode):
 ```
-sudo LibreGaming -b
+sudo libregaming -b
 ```
 * To install Lutris Launcher enter this command:
 ```
-sudo LibreGaming --lutris
+sudo libregaming --lutris
 ```
 * To install Heroic Launcher enter this command (Don't use sudo if you are using OpenSUSE):
 ```
-sudo LibreGaming --heroic
+sudo libregaming --heroic
 ```
 * To install MangoHud & Goverlay enter this command:
 ```
-sudo LibreGaming -o
+sudo libregaming -o
 ```
 * To install ProtonGE enter this command:
 ```
-LibreGaming -p
+libregaming -p
 ```
 * To install Athenaeum Launcher enter this command:
 ```
-LibreGaming -ath
+libregaming -ath
 ```
 * To install itch.io Launcher enter this command:
 ```
-LibreGaming --itch
+libregaming --itch
 ```
 * To install Minigalaxy Launcher enter this command:
 ```
-LibreGaming --minigalaxy
+libregaming --minigalaxy
 ```
 * To install Steam Tinker Launch(For Arch Linux only) enter this command:
 ```
-LibreGaming --stl
+libregaming --stl
 ```

 ### Protonup_Commands
 * To list all the available releases of ProtonGE enter this command:
 ```
-LibreGaming --release
+libregaming --release
 ```
 * To list all the installed verions of ProtonGE enter this command:
 ```
-LibreGaming -l
+libregaming -l
 ```
 * To install a specfic release of ProtonGE enter this command:
 for example:
 ```
-LibreGaming -t 6.13-GE-1
+libregaming -t 6.13-GE-1
 ```
 * To delete a specfic release of ProtonGE enter this command:
 for example:
 ```
-LibreGaming -r 6.13-GE-1
+libregaming -r 6.13-GE-1
 ```

 # VideoDemo: